rolve/gitlab-tools/README.md

 When teaching programming, you often want students to have their own Git repository.
-These tools help you do this using [GitLab](https://about.gitlab.com/), by allowing you to create large numbers of GitLab projects, assign members, publish exercise templates, and collect submissions, all using simple commands and text files.
+These tools help you do this using [GitLab](https://about.gitlab.com/), by allowing you to create large numbers of GitLab projects, assign members, publish directories and files as exercise templates, and collect submissions, all using simple commands and text files.

 To use these tools, you need a GitLab instance and a user with the permissions to create projects and groups.
 The command line tools use the